DeViL303/MultiServer3-NautilusFork/README.md

 - **Config SHARC:** Employed for encrypting online mode configuration files that are transmitted to clients upon initial connection.
 These are encrypted with the content server key but no NPD layer.

 #### Rename for CDN
-   - This setting when enabled will rename objects to suit CDN if certain conditions are met:
+   - This setting when enabled will rename created object archives to suit CDN naming format if certain conditions are met:
      - The input folder must have the UUID in the name like 00000000-00000000-00000000-0000000B_T035
      - The Archive type must be set to either BAR, SDAT or SDAT SHARC.
      - If those conditions are met it will rename the output to suit online CDN use:
      - eg: Objects/00000000-00000000-00000000-0000000B/object_T037.sdat
      - eg: Objects/00000000-00000000-00000000-0000000B/object_T037.bar

-   - This setting when enabled will also rename scenes to suit CDN if certain conditions are met:
+   - This setting when enabled will also rename scenes to suit CDN naming format if certain conditions are met:
      - The input folder must have a $ in the name like Sci_Fi_Apt_A08E_30B2$scifi_T037
      - The Archive type must be set to either BAR, SDAT or SDAT SHARC.
      - If those conditions are met it will rename the output to suit online CDN use: